Claudia Jordan Eviscerates ‘Abrasive & Arrogant’ NeNe Leakes After Alleged Domestic Violence Shade

 In case you can’t remember Claudia alleged that her ex violently bodyslammed her into a toilet while they were together.
 With that in mind, she of course took issue with NeNe laughing about the situation and went OFF.

 “OK I guess since you wanna laugh at MY abuse I now have the green light to laugh at the abuse your surgeon been doing to that face,” wrote Claudia.
 “You HATE women and seeing others happy & things not being about you.
 Period.
 As much as I DFWU I’d never laugh at you getting hurt by some man.
 But that’s typical NeNe.
 Evil & Miserable with a rotten spirit.
 That’s why you will most likely never work again in television in any reaal credible way.
 No one wants to deal with that.
-Your attitude suks, you’re a talentless, illiterate, narcissistic bully who thinks you’re far more important than you really are.
+Your attitude sucks, you’re a talentless, illiterate, narcissistic bully who thinks you’re far more important than you really are.
 Your brand is being rude, abrasive & arrogant.
 You’re a joke, a punchline at best.”

 She then read NeNe for her new talk show which she called ‘The Upper Room” and said that NeNe should’ve asked her (now ex-friend) Wendy Williams for talk show tips.